.NET

 .NET Core runtime metrics

-The runtime metrics are additional parameters that will be sent from your code.
-These parameters include:
+The runtime metrics include additional parameters sent from your code, such as:

-- Garbage collection frequencies and timings by generation/type, pause timings and GC CPU consumption ratio.
+- Garbage collection frequencies, timings by generation/type, pause timings, and GC CPU consumption ratio.

 - Heap size by generation.